DannyLi804/DataScience/README.md

 #### This graph shows the CO2 Emissions in New York by Year.
 ![graph](NYCO2Emission.png)

-#### This graph shows the Average CO2 Emissions by Sector in the last 40 years.
+#### This graph shows the Average CO2 Emissions by Sector in New York in the last 40 years.
 ![graph](AverageCO2EmissionsbySector.png)

-#### This graph shows the Percentage of each sector contributing to the overall CO2 Emission by year.
+#### This graph shows the Percentage of each sector in New York contributing to the overall CO2 Emission by year.
 ![graph](CO2EmissionbySector.png)